 Check the classes page for my current

-consultation, or to sign up for the e-mail
+consultation, or sign up for the video course.

 If you easily learn from books, check out the book